babybuddy/babybuddy/README.md

 the `babybuddy/static` folder, so generally `gulp build` should be run before this command for production deployments.
 Gulp also passes along non-overlapping arguments for this command, e.g. `--no-input`.

-#### `compress`

-:exclamation: *DEPRECATED* :exclamation:

-Compresses built scripts and styles.
-This command has been deprecated in favor of WhiteNoise's compression as part of the `collectstatic` command.

 #### `coverage`